Free tool

 • Brandability score for every name

-• Name 500 future projects · never expires
+• 500 domain name searches · never expires

 • Lifetime access · no subscription